EasyCorp/EasyAdminBundle/Resources/doc/tutorials/tips-and-tricks.md

 ![Action Labels and Icons in Entity Listing](../images/easyadmin-listing-actions-label-and-icon.png)

 When displaying entities with lots of information, it may be useful to remove the action label and display just their icons.
-To do so, define an empty `label` or set its value to `false`:
+To do so, define an empty string for the `label` option or set its value to `false`:

 ```yaml
 easy_admin: